ISAITB/docs-itb-ta/source/profile/index.rst

 * **Remove role from your account** is used to remove one or more roles from your EU Login account.
 * **Link another role to your account** will transfer you to the screen where you can :ref:`link additional roles to your EU Login account<login__roles>`.
-* **Register another organisation** will transfer you to the screen to :ref:`register another organisation<login__roles__register>` in one of the test bed's communities.
-Note that this button may not be available if self-registration is disabled for the test bed.
+* **Register another organisation** will transfer you to the screen to :ref:`register another organisation<login__roles__register>` in one of the Test Bed's communities.
+Note that this button may not be available if self-registration is disabled for the Test Bed.

 Clicking **Remove role from your account** will present you with a popup in which you are prompted to select the role(s) to remove.